Helping Motivated Individuals Create The Life and Love They Want

-Is coaching via a call or video call just as effective as in person?
+Is coaching via a video call just as effective as in person?

 Experience has taught me that many people need a session or two during which being vulnerable face to face with a stranger can feel awkward and scary (this is especially true for men).
-So working over the phone or even a video call eliminates this obstacle and can actually speed up our work.
+So working over a video call from the comfort of your own space or home, eliminates this obstacle and can actually speed up our work.

 It also has other advantages, like being able to work together even when one of you is travelling.
 You can be in separate locations and both attend our Zoom call simultaneously.

 Also, by doing it online (or via the phone), you cut out any travelling related stresses, issues with parking, and unnecessary wasted time.

 What is the difference between counselling and coaching?